 While the various counties in Kansas are considering the bridge problem, I wish to present a few facts about a bridge that is older than any of the colonial furniture now so popular.
 The arch bridge for beauty has never been equaled.
 An arch bridge adds beauty to any landscape.
 The durability and strength of the arch bridge is never questioned.
 Many such bridges in Europe built a thousand years ago are still as good as when built and never need repairs.

-Walter Sharp, Bridge Builder
+Walter Sharp, Bridge Builder.

 Recent Posts

-Words of Interest
+Article of Interest

 Locations of Interest